 It’s hard to believe it wasn’t too long ago that the idea of women having the right to own property or inherit land in South Africa was seen as absurd by the patriarchal society and oppressive Government.
-Not only is it now a very different story- thankfully-but women property owners in South Africa are on the rise, and single women are now the biggest group of property owners in the country.
-Forget the sexist “homemakers” label, women are quickly becoming homeowners!
+Not only is it now a very different story – thankfully -but women property owners in South Africa are on the rise, and single women are now the biggest group of property owners in the country.
+Forget the sexist “homemakers” label; women are quickly becoming homeowners!

 Yes, sisters are doing it for themselves!
 Women property owners in South Africa

-According a report by research group Lightstone, 72 000 single women bought residential properties in 2018- more than single men and couple and married couples.
+According to a report by research group Lightstone, 72 000 single women bought residential properties in 2018- more than single men and couple and married couples.
 And, as Gerhard Kotzé, Managing Director of the RealNet estate agency group, points out in a feature for IOL’s Personal Finance, “there is high and growing demand now and in the foreseeable future for rental properties, which makes this a good time for women to become property investors and start acquiring rental homes that will provide them with capital growth along with an independent income stream”.

 This is so inspiring…what should I look out for if I want to buy my first property?

 Potential women property owners must acquaint themselves with the hidden costs of buying a house in South Africa.
-“Unfortunately, most first-time buyers aren’t aware of the fact that the price listed on the actual property ad doesn’t reflect the full amount that needs to be paid in order to legal own the property,” mentions Adv.
+“Unfortunately, most first-time buyers aren’t aware of the fact that the price listed on the actual property ad doesn’t reflect the full amount that needs to be paid to legally own the property,” mentions Adv.
 Jackie Nagtegaal, Managing Director at LAW FOR ALL.
 Some administrative costs to be aware of include the deposit, transfer duty tax, transfer attorney costs, bond attorney costs and bond administration fees.

 This is an initial down payment for your home that you should save up.
 Deposits can influence whether or not a financial lending institution will grant you a better payback rate on your bond.
-(Note- a deposit isn’t technically a “hidden cost”, but it is best to be aware of it.
+(Note – a deposit isn’t technically a “hidden cost”, but it is best to be aware of it.)

 This is a Government-imposed tax to cover the transfer of the property from the seller to the new buyer.
 This amount is calculated using a table created by The South African Revenue Services.
 There is no transfer duty on properties under R900 000.